Frequently Asked Questions

 Who is Cameras For Girls?

-Cameras For Girls is a registered Canadian Charitable that received charity status in September 2021.
-Cameras For Girls was founded by Amina Mohamed, a Canadian who came to Canada as a refugee from Uganda in 1972.
+Cameras For Girls is a registered Canadian Charity that received charity status in September 2021.
+It was founded by Amina Mohamed, a Canadian who came to Canada as a refugee from Uganda in 1972.

 What does Cameras For Girls do?

-Cameras For Girls teaches photography and entrepreneurial skills to females in Africa, endeavouring to become journalists.
-Our girls are either in their last year of studies, have graduated from a Mass Communication and Journalism program in the host country, or seek work after graduating but cannot find paid work due to the lack of skills and ownership of a camera.
+Cameras For Girls teaches photography and entrepreneurial skills to females in Africa who are endeavouring to become journalists.
+Our girls are either in their last year of studies, have graduated from a Mass Communication and Journalism program in the host country, or seek work after graduating but cannot find paid work due to their lack of skills and ownership of a camera, which is a gender-based barrier to employment.

-We recognize the United Nations Sustainable Development Goals and recognize SDG #1 - No Poverty, #5 - Gender Equality and #8 -Decent Work and Economic Growth and allow them to guide the work we do across Africa.
+We recognize the United Nations Sustainable Development Goals (SDGs), especially SDG #1—No Poverty, SDG #5—Gender Equality, and SDG #8 -Decent Work and Economic Growth, and allow them to guide our work across Africa.

 Why do you choose to work with girls in the journalism field?

-To make this program successful, we chose to work with girls undertaking journalism careers.
-Having the knowledge and the ability to take photos helps these girls succeed.
+To make this program successful, we chose to work with girls keen to gain skills for working in male-dominated media spaces across Africa.
+Journalism is the primary career goal, and having the knowledge and ability to take photos helps these girls succeed.

 According to UN Women, only 22% of the world's professional photographers are female.
-In Uganda, that number is even lower, and that is because they cannot afford to purchase a camera or attain the adequate skills to find work in a primarily male-dominated field.
+In Uganda, that number is even lower because they cannot afford to purchase a camera or attain the adequate skills to find work in a primarily male-dominated field.
 Cameras For Girls supports their aspirations by providing a camera to keep and a 4-phase photography and business skills curriculum to level up their skills and succeed in their chosen careers.

 How did you come up with this initiative?

 My family and I come from Uganda, having left in 1972 after then-president Idi Amin expelled all the Indian Ugandans.
-I grew up in Canada and had all the benefits of growing up in a country where for the most part, females are treated equally.
-When I travelled back home in 2007 for the first time, I witnessed how different life was for a female growing up in a developed world country vs a developing world country, and I knew I had to do something to make a difference.
+I grew up in Canada and had all the benefits of growing up in a country where, for the most part, women are treated equally.
+When I travelled back home in 2007 for the first time, I witnessed how different life was for a girl/woman growing up in a developed world country vs a developing world country, and I knew I had to do something to make a difference.

-It wasn't until 2017 that the idea to transform girls' lives using photography germinated.
-It took a year for me to put all the wheels into motion, and by August 2018, we were in Uganda conducting our first training.
-To date, we have completed three in-person workshops in Uganda and assisted over 60% of our students in finding paid work in journalism.
+It wasn't until 2017 that the idea of transforming girls' lives using photography germinated.
+It took me a year to put all the wheels into motion, and by August 2018, we were in Uganda conducting our first training.
+To date, we have completed four in-person workshops in Uganda and are currently working with the 2nd cohort of students in Tanzania.
+We have assisted over 80% of our students in finding paid work in journalism.
 We are working hard to expand across Africa.

 Why do you provide a camera to keep?